Sarkisov Links with centres space curves on smooth cubic surfaces: Study of the links

 where starting from left to right the morphism are: the blowup of 6 points, the contraction of the 6 conics though 5 of the 6 points, the blowup of 2 points and finally the contraction of the line through the 2 points.
-Thus $T$ is isomorphic to $\PP^1 \times \PP^1$.
-The classes of the two rullings of $T$ on $S$ are the strict transforms of lines of $T'$ passing through the 2 blown up points.
-Their classes on $S$ are $(5;2,2,2,2,2,2) - c_5$ and $(5;2,2,2,2,2,2) - c_6$ intersecting $S|_S$ with those classes, we find that the normal bundle of $T$ in $Y_0$ is $\OO_{\PP^1 \times \PP^1}(-1,-1)$.